-Learning about the spookier side of Edinburgh can give you a larger picture of the history of the city, and help you to understand how far Edinburgh has stepped from the shadow of the past.
+Learning about the spookier side of Edinburgh can give you a larger picture of the history of the city and help you to understand how far Edinburgh has stepped from the shadow of the past.

 What is dark tourism?

-It’s probably fitting that the term “dark tourism” was coined in Scotland in the 1990s by Glasgow Caledonian University professor John Lennon, given how many pages of Scotland’s history are marred by bloodstains and spine-chilling tales, and mysterious and scary mythical legends (think Kelpies, ghostly horses who lead people to a watery grave).
+It’s probably fitting that the term “dark tourism” was coined in Scotland in the 1990s by Glasgow Caledonian University professor John Lennon, given how many pages of Scotland’s history are marred by bloodstains and spine-chilling tales and mysterious and scary mythical legends (think Kelpies, ghostly horses who lead people to a watery grave).

 However, there are also less obvious examples of dark tourism in most places we visit, like ghost tours or museums displaying gruesome torture instruments and telling stories from the more distant past.

 So what are some of these “lighter” dark tourism or paranormal attractions in Edinburgh that might draw you in for a spooky visit?

 Touring Edinburgh’s Vaults

-The South Bridge vaults have been used in the past as drinking dens, a space for illicit trade, and as shelter by the poorest of Edinburgh’s society, who may have been targeted by murders and body snatchers in times past (more on that later!).
+The South Bridge vaults have been used in the past as drinking dens, a space for illicit trade, and as shelter by the poorest of Edinburgh’s society, who may have been targeted by murderers and body snatchers in times past (more on that later!).

 The unexplainable Gilmerton Cove

 Gilmerton Cove is one of Edinburgh’s lesser known gems.
 It’s a series of hand-carved caves found beneath an innocuous neighbourhood to the south of the city centre.

 Haunted Edinburgh Castle

-Of course, there are an abundance of spooky tales and ghost stories associated with Edinburgh Castle and it’s rumored that several parts of it are haunted.
+Of course, there is an abundance of spooky tales and ghost stories associated with Edinburgh Castle, and it’s rumoured that several parts of it are haunted.
 The Castle has seen its fair share of battles, torture, and executions, after all.